IceMoonMagic/DiscordVCLogger/README.md

 (the lines after`bot.load_extensions`).

-While the extensions should load what they need from `system.py` weather or not it's loaded as an extension, the bot would lack the associated commanded (notably `/system shutdown`) and proper error handling.
+While the extensions should load what they need from `system.py` weather or not it's loaded as an extension, the bot would lack the associated commands (notably `/system shutdown`) and proper error handling.

 ### Running
 Execute `python discord_bot.py`